dsoskey/cogwork-librarian/docs/examples.md

 date>=3ed date<tmp (o:/destroy .* be regenerated/ or (o:/sacrifices? / -o:/sacrifice.*:/ -o:"as an additional cost") or "Lake of the Dead")
 o:/\bindestructible\b/ date<ths
 o:"can't be blocked." date<ths

-o:"If you don't, put it into its owner's graveyard."
 ```